 Puppet provides Puppet Server packages for Red Hat Enterprise Linux, RHEL-derived distros, Fedora, Debian, and Ubuntu.

 If we don't provide a package for your system, you can run Puppet Server from source on any x86_64 Linux server with JDK 1.8 or 11.
 See Running from Source for more details.
 Other POSIX compatible servers or versions of Java are unsupported by Puppet, although they may work.
 Join our community Slack for help with non-supported operating systems, architectures, or JRE versions.

-Puppet Server and Puppet share the same major release (Puppet Server 6.x and Puppet 6.x).
-However, they are versioned separately and might have different minor or patch versions (Puppet Server 6.5 versus Puppet 6.8).
+Note that Puppet Server is versioned separately from Puppet itself.
+Major Puppet Server releases are compatible with the same major Puppet release, such as Puppet 6.x and Puppet Server 6.x, but might have different minor or patch versions, such as Puppet 6.9 and Puppet Server 6.6.
 For a list of the maintained versions of Puppet, Puppet Server, and Puppet DB, see Puppet releases and lifecycles.

 Controlling the Service

 puppetserver.
 To start and stop the service, you'll use the usual commands for your OS, such as

 service puppetserver restart,

 Puppet Server consists of several related services that share state and route requests among themselves.
 These services run inside a single JVM process, using the Trapperkeeper service framework.

 From a user's perspective, it mostly acts like a single monolithic service.
 Most of the architectural complexity is wrapped and hidden; the main exception is the handful of extra config files that manage different internal services.

 Embedded Web Server